 We have students work in a variety of different environments during their time at Beloit College, whether it is doing field work or internships for or time within a variety of classrooms working in collaboration with professors, students and local cooperating teachers.
 Our program prepares graduates to teach in diverse settings, and to help students find purpose in their lives by learning to creatively tie their subject matter and passions to make fun, interactive lessons and programs to use upon graduation.

 Student Teaching (EDYS 302, 304, 310) is offered each fall for 1-3 units and includes a seminar and supervision/administration of student teaching.
-Track One and Track Two students enroll in 3 units of fall student teaching (equivalent of 18 weeks of student teaching) based on the calendar of the student teacher placement and participate in the student teaching seminar.
-Students who are completing overseas student teaching normally enroll in 1-2 units of student teaching in the fall and finish overseas.
+Teacher Education students enroll in 3 units of fall student teaching (equivalent of 18 weeks of student teaching) based on the calendar of the placement and participate in the student teaching seminar.
+Students who are completing student teaching abroad normally enroll in 1-2 units of student teaching in the fall and finish abroad.
 (Please be aware that Wisconsin licensure requires that students complete one full and continuous semester of student teaching.)